 The lake has dense stands of stumps and some bald cypress trees that crappie will gather around in the shallows.

-Norfork Lake, in north-central Arkansas east of Bull Shoals, also has some northern parts that reach north across the state line (where it’s also on our statewide list of best crappie fishing lakes in Missouri).
+Norfork Lake, in northern Arkansas east of Bull Shoals, also has some northern parts that reach north across the state line (where it’s also on our statewide list of best crappie fishing lakes in Missouri).

 The land surrounding the 22,000-acre lake is all public, so bank anglers has lots of opportunities to fish.